 - Proper device recovery: In case of an unexpected event, your devices should be able to recover automatically.
 Please do not forget to set a watchdog timer that will reset your device in such cases.

-- Proper shut down procedure: Please follow the procedures specified by your modem manufacturer, so that it de-registers from the network before it powers down
+- Proper shut down procedure: Please follow the procedures specified by your modem manufacturer, so that it de-registers from the network before it powers down.

 - Legal and regulatory compliance requirement: Please ensure that your devices are certified to be used in the countries where you are planning to deploy them.
-Certification implies that the devices meet the initial inspection requirements on many topics, especially:
+(TS.34_5.1_REQ_003)

 • Individual Network Protocols